Château des Jacques - Moulin-à-Vent Clos du Grand Carquelin 2015

 Food and wine pairings

-Pairs well with all kinds of delicacies, such as thrushes stuffed with foie gras, roasted wood pigeons with raisins, quail in red wine, roast capon, pigeons with peas, roast veal loin, veal kidneys in Cognac, veal liver, Saint Marcellin cheese, lamb tagine with dried apricots, and hare terrine
+Pairs well with all kinds of delicacies, such as thrushes stuffed with foie gras, roasted wood pigeons with raisins, quail in red wine, roasted capon, pigeons with peas, roasted veal loin, veal kidneys in Cognac, veal liver, Saint Marcellin cheese, lamb tagine with dried apricots, and hare terrine

 Bettane & Desseauve